Martell Webster: Personal life

 Webster's mother, Cora McGuirk, disappeared in 1990, when he was four years old.
 Although her body was never found, Gary Ridgway, known as the "Green River Killer", a serial killer who murdered dozens of women and girls in Washington during the 1980s and 1990s, is thought to be responsible for killing her.

-His cousin is NBA veteran Jason Terry.
+His cousin is former NBA veteran Jason Terry.

 In 2015, Webster co-founded EYRST, an independent record label focusing on hip hop, based in Portland, Oregon.
 He released his first mixtape, ARTT, on July 14, 2016, and his first EP on August 12, 2016, entitled Emerald District, which was produced by Seattle hip hop producer Jake One.